Saasufy/saasufy-components/README.md

 A component which can be used to guarantee that certain children components are always rendered at the same time (once they are loaded) to provide a smooth user experience.

+### conditional-group

+A component which exposes a `show-content` property which can be set to true or false to show or hide its content.
+It's intended to be placed inside a `model-viewer`, `collection-browser` or `collection-reducer` component such that the true/false value of the `show-content` attribute can be computed using a template `{{expression}}` placeholder.
+Unlike `if-group`, this component does not require a template, however, the trade-off is that the slotted content will be pre-processed by the browser even when the expression is false.
+This may not be suitable if you want to (for example) render child images conditionally because the browser will preload images based on their `src` attributes, even if they are not shown.

 ### if-group

 A component which exposes a `show-content` property which can be set to true or false to show or hide its content.